 A Look at Our Session Schedules

 Our two-week session is filled with excitement, the opportunity to try more than 40 activities, the chance to make many new friendships with kids from around the U.S. and the world, and learn from committed role models.
 Each day is carefully planned so that campers receive the maximum benefit in just two weeks.
 Besides the fun activities and evening programs, every camper will have significant outdoor experiences like whitewater rafting, rock climbing, summiting a 6,000-foot mountain, mountain biking, and camping out overnight.
-Some people look at two weeks as a stepping stone to our three-week program or Adventure Treks, while others see two weeks as the perfect amount of time to have a formative camp experience where community living, outdoor skills, and prosocial skills uniquely developed at camp can be reinforced every summer.

 The first day is designed to help campers feel comfortable in their new setting and build friendships.
 When children feel welcome and supported, we find they are eager to challenge themselves and are receptive to all that camp has to offer.
 Campers spend days two through six primarily in their cabin groups as they participate in a daily schedule that lets them sample all of our activities.
 This builds a strong cabin community, helps new campers feel at home with camp logistics, and assures that every camper gets to try every activity.
 More often than not, campers will find that an activity they have never done before has quickly become a new favorite, like archery, kayaking, or arts and crafts.
 Campers have one “free choice” period each day, where they attend and improve their skill in any activity they like.